bbauska/JS-svg/README.md

 -&gt; "Core i5"
 </pre>

-We can also update and create new object properties via the same syntax.
+<p>We can also update and create new object properties via the same syntax.</p>

 </pre>
 // <i>Updating an object's property.</i>